ontox-project/Llemy/README.md

 - Natural language question answering
 - Integration with MINERVA API for structured map data
-- **User interface for selecting a MINERVA project to query.**
+- User interface for selecting a MINERVA project to query.
-- Web research using Perplexity for broader context
+- Optional web research using OpenAI for broader context
-- Parallel execution of data retrieval for faster responses
 - Chat-based Streamlit interface with example questions
 - Response time tracking
 - Error handling with automatic retries
-- **Displays detailed API call status and raw Minerva data for transparency.**
+- Detailed API call status and raw Minerva data displayed for transparency.

 ## Requirements

 - Python 3.10 or higher
 - API keys for:
-  - MINERVA API (via MINERVA_TOKEN in .env)
+  - MINERVA API (via MINERVA_TOKEN in .env) (optional, for now with public projects)
-  - Perplexity API
   - OpenAI API (for the synthesis agent)

 ## Installation